liuanyou/yuhujdk8/doc/bugs/2025-11-03_AARCH64_CAS_TrailingMembar_Assert_Bug.md

 1. **Don't assume all operations of a type have the same semantics**: Not all CAS operations are volatile
 2. **Use predicates to select instructions, not to validate assumptions**: Predicates should return `true`/`false`, not assert
 3. **Check similar predicates for patterns**: `needs_releasing_store()` correctly handles NULL `trailing_membar()` by returning `false`
+4. **Defensive programming vs. current implementation**: While a defensive fix is recommended, the current code uses assert because all CAS operations currently have membar nodes, making the assert safe
+5. **Understand the full code path**: All CAS operations go through `inline_unsafe_load_store()`, which always inserts membar nodes, so the assert assumption holds true

 ---